Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/HDRP-Features.md

 Custom Passes allow you to inject shader and C# at certain points inside the render loop, giving you the ability to draw objects, do fullscreen passes and read some camera buffers like depth, color or normal, see the [Custom Pass documentation](Custom-Pass.md).

+The Custom Pass API allows you to render GameObjects from another point of view, like a disabled camera, within the rendering of your main Camera.
+This API also comes with built-in support for rendering Depth, Normal and Tangent into an RTHandle.

+You can also use this Camera override to render some GameObjects with a different field of view, like arms in a first-person application.

 ### Custom Pass AOV Export

 ![img](Images/aov_example.png)

 This feature allows you to export arbitrary data from custom pass injection points using an extension of the Arbitrary Output Variables (AOV) API in HDRP.
 An example use-case is for exporting “Object IDs” that are rendered with a custom pass.
 For information about the feature and example scripts, see the [AOV documentation](AOVs.md).

-### Custom Pass API

-The Custom Pass API allows you to render GameObjects from another point of view, like a disabled camera, within the rendering of your main Camera.
-This API also comes with built-in support for rendering Depth, Normal and Tangent into an RTHandle.

-You can also use this Camera override to render some GameObjects with a different field of view, like arms in a first-person application.

 <a name="Tools"></a>